albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 The repo about it i make it private. [mozilla-hubs-optimization](https://github.com/albirrkarim/mozilla-hubs-optimization)

 Hubs which i install in my server just using 800MB of RAM. include all my modification including laravel as a helper services.
+My server hardware is just 2 core CPU, 2GB RAM and 40 GB storage still capable for running hubs.

 <br>
 <br>